-Children with autism can have SPD, but autism has its own factors that can contribute to picky eating.
-Children with autism are often uncomfortable with a change in routine.
+Autistic children can have SPD, but autism has its own factors that can contribute to picky eating.
+Autistic children are often uncomfortable with a change in routine.
 This preference for sameness can show up at meal time as well.
 Children may want foods to be from same container, the same brand, served on the same plate.
-So they may want a steady diet of McDonalds chicken nuggets (no other brand), Snapple raspberry tea (only from the Snapple bottle), and Dannon vanilla yogurt (no other brand or flavor) served on the same plate.
+So they may want a steady diet of McDonald's chicken nuggets (no other brand), Snapple raspberry tea (only from the Snapple bottle), and Dannon vanilla yogurt (no other brand or flavor) served on the same plate.

 Eating involves the integration of a variety of sensory experiences and is influenced by the “mealtime experience.”
 So what is a “typical” eater and when is eating a problem?